api3dao/oev-docs/docs/oev-searchers/in-depth/index.md

 3. Monitor off-chain signed data for dAPIs used by the dApp
 4. Simulate the data feed update on-chain to determine OEV opportunities
 5. Place a bid on the OEV Network
-6. Wait for auction award
+6. Wait for the auction to end
-7. Use the award to update the on-chain data feed on target chain and capture the OEV
+7. Provided the auction is won, use the award to update the on-chain data feed on target chain and capture the OEV

 Most of these steps require small additions to the existing MEV bot, but it is